netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

    ![Application Service](../media/application_service.png)

 4. Create an ingress for the apache application.
 Navigate to **Networking > Ingresses > Create Ingress** and use the [apache-ingress-vpx.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/openshift/manifest/openshift-operator/apache-ingress-vpx.yaml) to create the ingress.
-Ensure that you update VIP of the Citrix ADC VPX in the ingress YAML before applying it in the cluster.
+Ensure that you update VIP of the Netscaler VPX in the ingress YAML before applying it in the cluster.

    ![Application Ingress](../media/application_ingress_vpx.png)